ngs-docs/2015-angus-paper/2015-angus-paper.md

 interaction between students and instructors / TAs throughout, with the goal of enabling students to ask whatever questions they want.

-The tutorials or practicals are the backbone of the course.
+While traditional lectures are employed to some degree, the tutorials or practicals are the backbone of the course.
 Tutorials consist of a series of commands that can be copy/pasted at the shell, and are guaranteed to work the same way for all students when properly executed on the specified cloud computing platform.
 The commands are